HCG Diet While Pregnant

-Now you’ve brought baby home, sent every family member at least a dozen pictures, and are heating up all those dinners you made before you gave birth.
+Now you’ve brought the baby home, sent every family member at least a dozen pictures, and are heating up all those dinners you made before you gave birth.
 Your body is changing quickly, and maybe you’ve found yourself looking in the mirror much longer in the mornings, but at this time it’s time to focus on the health of you and your baby.
 After you give birth, you’ll most likely be breastfeeding, and you must wait until you are no longer doing so in order to start the diet.
 It is important for new moms who breastfeed to take in at least 500 more calories, so again you’ll need to work with your physician to understand a nutrition plan catered to your needs.

-While you won’t lose as much as you would on the HCG diet, you will drop a lot of that baby weight as long as you follow a healthy meal plan.
+While you won’t lose as much as you would on the HCG diet (see more here), you will drop a lot of that baby weight as long as you follow a healthy meal plan.
 If you are not breastfeeding, for personal or medical reasons, you can normally begin the HCG diet after a six week period.
 If six weeks isn’t in the cards for you, try to begin it as soon as you are able to, so that you don’t fall into any bad eating habits, further adding weight that you’d like to lose.

 For many new mothers, the idea of HCG injections doesn’t fit in with their lifestyle, but there are different intake methods for everyone.
 The HCG drops are becoming very popular, since they are easy to obtain, and the homeopathic drops do not need refrigeration.
-Injections can be taken, as well as pills, cream and the nasal spray, and they’re all safe to use after you are breastfeeding.
+Injections can be taken, as well as pills, cream, nd the nasal spray, and they’re all safe to use after you are breastfeeding.

 Start A Healthy Life Now!

 A healthy lifestyle will give you more energy during and after your pregnancy.
 Ideally, you can begin to set up those healthy habits before becoming pregnant.
-While there is plenty of information available to you about the HCG diet and pregnancy, your number one source should be your doctor, and a medical professional who can write a prescription for you for HCG.
+While there is plenty of information available to you about the HCG diet and pregnancy, your number one source should be your doctor and a medical professional who can write a prescription for you for HCG.